cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-create-table-as.md

 The name of a column in the new table.
 If column names are not provided, they are taken from the output column names of the query.

-USING access_method
+USING access_method`**

-:   The optional `USING` clause specifies the table access method to use to store the contents for the new table you are creating; the method must be an access method of type [TABLE](/docs/sql-statements/sql-stmt-select.md#the-table-command).
+The optional `USING` clause specifies the table access method to use to store the contents for the new table you are creating; the method must be an access method of type [TABLE](/docs/sql-statements/sql-stmt-select.md#the-table-command).
 Set to `heap` to access the table as a heap-storage table, `ao_row` to access the table as an append-optimized table with row-oriented storage (AO), or `ao_column` to access the table as an append-optimized table with column-oriented storage (AO/CO).
 The default access method is determined by the value of the default_table_access_method server configuration parameter.

 > **Note:**
 >
 > Although you can specify the table's access method using `WITH (appendoptimized=true|false, orientation=row|column)`.
 We recommend that you use `USING <access_method>` instead.

-WITH ( storage_parameter=value )
+WITH ( storage_parameter=value )`**

-:   The `WITH` clause specifies optional storage parameters for the new table.
+The `WITH` clause specifies optional storage parameters for the new table.
 Refer to the [Storage Parameters](/docs/sql-statements/sql-stmt-create-table.md#storage-parameters) section on the `CREATE TABLE` reference page for more information.

-ON COMMIT
+ON COMMIT`**

-:   The behavior of temporary tables at the end of a transaction block can be controlled using `ON COMMIT`.
+The behavior of temporary tables at the end of a transaction block can be controlled using `ON COMMIT`.
 The three options are:

-:   PRESERVE ROWS — Cloudberry Database takes no special action at the ends of transactions for temporary tables.
+PRESERVE ROWS — Cloudberry Database takes no special action at the ends of transactions for temporary tables.
 This is the default behavior.

-:   DELETE ROWS — Cloudberry Database deletes all rows in the temporary table at the end of each transaction block.
+DELETE ROWS — Cloudberry Database deletes all rows in the temporary table at the end of each transaction block.
 Essentially, an automatic [TRUNCATE](/docs/sql-statements/sql-stmt-truncate.md) is done at each commit.

-:   DROP — Cloudberry Database drops the temporary table at the end of the current transaction block.
+DROP — Cloudberry Database drops the temporary table at the end of the current transaction block.

-TABLESPACE tablespace_name
+TABLESPACE tablespace_name`**

-:   The tablespace_name parameter is the name of the tablespace in which the new table is to be created.
+The tablespace_name parameter is the name of the tablespace in which the new table is to be created.
 If not specified, the database's `default_tablespace` is used, or `temp_tablespaces` if the table is temporary.

-AS query
+AS query`**

-:   A [SELECT](/docs/sql-statements/sql-stmt-select.md), [TABLE](/docs/sql-statements/sql-stmt-select.md#the-table-command), or [VALUES](/docs/sql-statements/sql-stmt-values.md) command, or an [EXECUTE](/docs/sql-statements/sql-stmt-execute.md) command that runs a prepared `SELECT`, `TABLE`, or `VALUES` query.
+A [SELECT](/docs/sql-statements/sql-stmt-select.md), [TABLE](/docs/sql-statements/sql-stmt-select.md#the-table-command), or [VALUES](/docs/sql-statements/sql-stmt-values.md) command, or an [EXECUTE](/docs/sql-statements/sql-stmt-execute.md) command that runs a prepared `SELECT`, `TABLE`, or `VALUES` query.

-DISTRIBUTED BY ( column [opclass] [, ... ] )
+DISTRIBUTED BY ( column [opclass] [, ... ] )`**
-DISTRIBUTED RANDOMLY
+DISTRIBUTED RANDOMLY`**
-DISTRIBUTED REPLICATED
+DISTRIBUTED REPLICATED`**

-:   Used to declare the Cloudberry Database distribution policy for the table.
+Used to declare the Cloudberry Database distribution policy for the table.
 Refer to [CREATE TABLE](/docs/sql-statements/sql-stmt-create-table.md) for details.

 ## Notes